 Artificial sports turf was quite a hard surface for playing, which resulted in increased injuries on the field and more severe joint injuries than they were seeing on natural grass.
 Over time, athletes and doctors became more and more skeptical of sports turf and various problems were arising:

-In response, new synthetic turf was developed.
+In response, new synthetic turf for sports was developed.
 With a more uniform tuft spacing and sand firmly packed between the fibers, artificial turf fields became much more firm and flat.
 This gave players better control of the ball and made it less likely to shoot off in unexpected directions.

 Though this second-generation artificial turf was ideal for sports like field hockey, it failed to match the behavior of natural grass.
 Not only did the playing characteristics of the ball not feel "right" for football, baseball, and lacrosse; it caused painful abrasion injuries from the sand.